ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ![png](./data/img/output_11_0.png)

 *Figure 12.
-Training, testing and cross valodation error based on the value of k for KNN*
+Training, testing and cross validation error based on the value of k for KNN*

 #### **Observations from the Graph**